stacks-network/docs/_common/core_ref.md

 ## RESTful JSON API
 A RESTful JSON API that is hosted by PBC and has a proxy to the JSON RPC endpoints.
 [You can find the OpenAPI specification and documentation here](https://blockstack.github.io/stacks-blockchain-sidecar/).

-Using this API (sometimes referred to as "sidecar") requires you to trust the client but provides a faster onboarding experience.
+Using this API (sometimes referred to as "sidecar") requires you to trust the server, but provides a faster onboarding experience.
 It also addresses performance issues for which querying a node itself would be too slow or difficult.

 {% include note.html content="If you are looking for the Stacks 1.0 RPC endpoint references, please follow this <a href='https://core.blockstack.org/'>link</a>." %}